Skip to main content

 How Lakeville South advanced to the 4A final

-The Cougars took the best Roseville had to offer and still came away with a three-set 25-13, 25-19, 25-22 victory.
+The Cougars took the best Roseville had to offer and still came away with a 25-13, 25-19, 25-22 victory.

 “We’re prepped for that,” Herthaus said.
 “We’re ready for them to show us their best, but then, we have to give our best game, too.”

-Lakeville South’s best proved just too much for Roseville, no matter how determined the Raiders were.
+Lakeville South’s best proved too much for Roseville, no matter how determined the Raiders were.

 “We are so tough and gritty.
 I think we were so well prepared and we had the right mindset, but we lost a little bit of the special sauce that makes us who we are,” Roseville coach Greg Ueland said.

-Romi Chlebecek and Elleora Utecht each had 12 kills for Lakeville South, which dominated at the net with 18 blocks, forcing Roseville to work for every point it got.
+Romi Chlebecek and Elle Utecht each had 12 kills for Lakeville South, which dominated at the net with 18 blocks, forcing Roseville to work for every point it got.
 The Raiders had a -.044 hitting percentage.

 “It can be daunting, because you work your butts off and it doesn’t quite work,” Ueland admitted.
 “Lakeville South is a great team.
 But it can drain you, right?”